aionnetwork/aion-docs/interface/staking-interface-integration.md

 The UI is responsible to produce notifications for all key life-cycle events for the pools a user has delegated staking rights to, to enable a user to make appropriate delegation decisions.

-Management Actions The UI must notify a user when a pool goes into the broken stake and changes its fees (§2.7 of [Engineering Design and Incentive Specification for Aion-Unity](https://github.com/aionnetwork/unity-engineering-spec)).
+Management Actions: The UI must notify a user when a pool goes into the broken stake, changes its metadata or its fees (§2.7 of [Engineering Design and Incentive Specification for Aion-Unity](https://github.com/aionnetwork/unity-engineering-spec)).
 Any broken pools must be identified.
 The user should be able to transfer any delegations from a broken pool to an active pool at any time.

 Inactive and Underperforming Pools The should monitor the attractiveness score (§2.15.1 of [Engineering Design and Incentive Specification for Aion-Unity](https://github.com/aionnetwork/unity-engineering-spec)) of all the pools the user has delegated stake too, to notify the user of any significant drops in this metric.
 Particularly, any significant drops in this metric imply one or more of the following things: